 Figure 6.
-Sacramento River at Freeport monthly side by side bar plot showing concentration difference (A, nitrate) and (B, ammonium) between the early and recent decade.
+Sacramento River at Freeport monthly side by side bar plot showing concentration difference (A, nitrate) and (B, ammonium) between the early (1975-1985) and recent decade (2009-2019).
+Values are by water year.
 Monthly median concentration range difference for early and recent decade and 90% confidence intervals (C and D).

-San Joaquin River near Vernalis, Nutrient Concentrations, , and Trends
+San Joaquin River near Vernalis, Nutrient Concentrations, Loads, and Trends

 WRTDS modeling results for the San Joaquin River near Vernalis are shown in Figure 7.
-Annually averaged flow-normalized nitrate concentrations varied with in the 1970-2019 period and were greatly affected by high variability in discharge (Figure 7A).
-Results of the EGRETci test indicated a “likely” decrease in concentration (about 0.14 mg/) and loads (about 0.27 million kg-N/year) over the 1970-2019 period (Table 2).
+Annually averaged flow-normalized nitrate concentrations varied during the 1970-2019 period and were greatly affected by high variability in discharge (Figure 7A).
+Results of the EGRETci test indicated a “likely” decrease in concentration (about 0.14 mg-N/L) and loads (about 0.27 million kg-N/year) over the 1970-2019 period (Table 2).
 Figures 7A and 7B show that the width of the 90% confidence band for the flow normalized concentrations and loads were relatively the same throughout the 1970-2019 period.
-Results of the Mann-Whitney-Wilcoxon Rank Sum test show that in the early decade nitrate concentrations were highest in the winter.
-On the other hand, concentrations are highest during the summer in the recent decade (figure 8A).
+Results of the Mann-Whitney-Wilcoxon Rank Sum test show that in the early decade nitrate concentrations nitrate concentrations did not vary much with the lowest concentrations in May and June.
+Nitrate concentrations were sometimes elevated in the recent decade particularly in the February through April period, with the lowest concentrations during July through Setember(figure 8A).
 Median concentrations difference between the early and recent decade are only significant in the months of February and July through September (figure 8C).

 Estimated annual concentrations and loads for ammonium show a different pattern than that of nitrate (figures 7C and 7D).
-Results show great variation in concentrations during the early time period 1975-1985 and for loads during 1985-1995 time.
+Results show variation in concentrations during the early time period 1975-1985 and for loads during 1985-1995 time.
 The ammonium concentrations decline starting in 1995 and continue to decline for the remainder of the period of record (figure 7C).
 Variation in estimated loads remain similar throughout the 1970-2019 period (figure 7D).
 There is a “highly likely” decrease in both concentration (about 0.11 mg-N/L) and loads (about 0.26 million kg-N/Year) over the 1970-2019 period (Table 2).
 Results from the Mann-Whitney-Wilcoxon Rank Sum test show that ammonium concentrations decrease in the recent (figure 8B).
-Unlike nitrate; the difference between the early and recent decade in ammonium concentrations are significant for all months of the year, with high ammonium concentrations in winter for the early decade and in summer for the recent decade (figures 8B and 8D).
+Unlike nitrate; the difference between the early and recent decade in ammonium concentrations are significant for all months of the year, with high ammonium concentrations in winter for the early decade and in spring for the recent decade (figures 8B and 8D).

-Total Kjeldahl nitrogen concentrations and loads decreased continuously throughout the 1970-2019 period similar to that for ammonium (figures 7E, and 7F).
+Total Kjeldahl nitrogen concentrations and loads decreased continuously throughout the period of record similar to that for ammonium (figures 7E, and 7F).
 Results from the EGRETci test also show that there is a “highly likely” decrease in TKN concentrations (about 0.78 mg-N/L) and a “very likely” decrease in loads (about 2.86 million kg-N/year) over the 1970-2019 period (Table 2).

 Trends in OP concentrations and loads followed a similar pattern over the 1970-2019 period (figures 7G, and 7H).
 Results from the EGRETci test showed a “likely” decline in both concentrations and loads for the 1970-2019 period (about 0.01 mg-P/L in concentrations and 0.05 million kg/year in loads).